Consulting Geologist

 Not So Apologetic!

+A common theme running through most of the topics covered at http://geologist-1011.net it that of catastrophism.
+It would seem that in most examples of pseudo-science, a catastrophe is invoked for the purpose of escaping scrutiny.
+More than being a powerful motivator, fear is a potent decoy and in this sense a powerful method of hiding contradictory evidence and the faults in the logic.
 Some notable exceptions to the usual examples of catastrophic pseudo-theory, are the expanding earth theory and the the idea that the next magnetic reversal will end computerised civilisation as we know it.
-The Expanding Earth Theory was originally invoked to challenge the Plate Tectonics hypotheses that lacked evidence of subduction at the time of this challenge.
-The idea that a magnetic reversal may end computerised civilisation as we know it, is quite possibly probably wishful thinking on the part of its proponents!
+The Expanding Earth Theory was originally invoked to challenge the Plate Tectonics hypotheses at a time when it lacked evidence of subduction.
+The idea that a magnetic reversal may end computerised civilisation as we know it, is quite possibly wishful thinking on the part of its proponents.

 How Deforestation Represents the Largest Anthropogenic CO2 Contribution